blainne/blainne.github.io/_posts/2017-03-21-akka-impressions.md

 My thinking is that this is an antipattern in the world of unit tests.
 It assumes that all the reactions for messages 1 to 3 are already working correctly.
 For me, it's not a unit test at all.
 In fact, it tests a longer scenario.
 Yet, I think this kind of tests is quite valuable in this model, so in the end, I chose this way.

-But that's not all about testing.
+However, that's not all about testing.
 There's more.
 There's asynchrony.
 Testing an actor means sending a message to it and expecting some message in response.
 If we designed our AUT to use asynchronous (preferred) communication via `Tell()` method, our test doesn't block on this call.
 So we need to give the actor some time to do it's processing and react in the way we expect.
 The standard `ExpectMsg()` family of assertion methods provided by Akka's authors all have so timeouts after which they fail.
 The `ExpectNoMsg()` has to wait for it's entire "timeout".
 This adds another dimension of complexity to our tests and once again violates the principles of a good unit test.

 But as I mentioned, I simply stopped considering them to be "unit" tests.